These days, everyone has a smartphone with them at all times.

 You can grow your list in three ways:

-Surprisingly, you can grow your text message marketing list the same way you grow your email list.
+Tip: Surprisingly, you can grow your text message marketing list the same way you grow your email list.

-Here are some text marketing use cases to get you started.
+SMS text marketing use cases

 - Send promotions and offers – Of course, you’ll want to think about exclusive offers and promotions you can send via the SMS channel to stimulate sales.

-- Recover abandoned carts – If a customer has left items in their shopping cart a well-timed SMS message could be just the thing that reminds them to check out.
+- Recover abandoned carts – If a customer has left items in their shopping cart, a well-timed SMS message could be just the thing that reminds them to check out.

-Remember, the upper hand goes to the businesses that use the text channel uniquely.
+Remember, the upper hand goes to the businesses that use the text channel uniquely

-Brainstorm ways you can use this channel to provide a great customer experience.
+Brainstorm ways you can use SMS text message marketing to provide a great customer experience.
 Perhaps there’s a way you can set your business apart from the competition in how you communicate with SMS.
-At the very least, consider how what you’ll save as exclusive offers for this marketing channel.
+At the very least, consider what you’ll save as exclusive offers for this marketing channel.

 Contact your existing email contacts and ask them to join your text marketing list.
 Just remember to give them a good reason to do so by providing quality content that enhances their customer experience.
 For current Constant Contact customers, add SMS text message marketing to your account today, and for newbies, try giving email marketing a whirl by signing up for a free trial.